Medical & Biohazardous Waste Disposal in Pennsylvania

 Assume full responsibility of all waste streams, from cradle to grave

-Ensure that we have the correct insurance, to protect you and your waste
+Ensure that we have the correct insurance, to protect you and the handling of all healthcare waste streams

-Devise innovative containment solutions that aim to eliminate harm to humans and the environment
+Devise innovative medical waste containment solutions that aim to eliminate harm to humans and the environment

 Deliver the safest sharps containers in the world, proven to reduce needlestick injuries by up to 87%

-Do not engage with third party suppliers, or allow outsourced pick ups or treatments
+Do not engage with third party suppliers, or allow outsourced medical waste pick ups or treatments

 Daniels Health understands the needs of healthcare facilities in Pennsylvania.